 Highlights with hat for short hair

-The wicks with a hat used to be the most popular method to give wicks, and also the easiest, because you only have to take the needle out through the holes in the hat.
+The highlights with a hat used to be the most popular method to give highlights, and also the easiest, because you only have to take the needle out through the holes in the hat.
 However, I only recommend this technique if you have short hair.
 As soon as you have it a little long the hair gets tangled and it is impossible to use with a hat.